charisma-ai/charisma-sdk-unreal/README.md

 # Charisma SDK for Unreal Engine

-This Unreal Engine plugin is verified to work with C++ projects using engine versions `4.26`-`4.27` and `5.0`-`5.6` only.
+This Unreal Engine plugin is verified to work with C++ projects using engine versions `5.2` and above.
 If you find the plugin also works in another version, feel free to submit a pull request to update this!

 If you have any questions or need a hand, please reach out to us at [hello@charisma.ai](mailto:hello@charisma.ai)!